timm/ish/README.md

 Please enjoy tinkering with all my useful (ish)  LISP.
 I learn most about programming by reading code from other people.
-Here, I collect together some of their most useful LISP tricks (plus a few of my own).
+Here, I present together some of their most useful LISP tricks (plus a few of my own).

 To help you along,